sleekEagle/camstrm/README.md

 # camstrm
-Stream camera feed of Android device to computer via ADB
+Stream camera feed of Android device to computer via WiFi

 ## what does this do
-this repo contain and Android app and a python3 script that runs on a computer.
+this repo contains an Android app and a python3 script that runs on a computer.
-Android app access the camera of the Android device and sends image frames over TCP connection over ADB. python3 script access these images from the TCP port and display them and stores it as a video at the same time.
+Android app access the camera of the Android device and sends image frames over WiFi using TCP. python3 script access these images from the TCP port and/or display them and/or stores it as a video/images at the same time.

 ## Dependencies
 1. Pillow